 Juli studied philosophy, dance and choreography in Berlin and Stockholm.
-After her graduation, she received a one-year residency at the Royal Institute of Art in Stockholm in which she investigated the format of a concert and rhythm as a medium for new relationships between bodies.
+In 2012, she received a one-year residency at the Royal Institute of Art in Stockholm in which she investigated the format of a concert and rhythm as a medium for new relationships between bodies.
 Since 2019, Juli is enrolled as a doctoral student at Uniarts Helsinki where she researches dis-orientation as a choreographic strategy, focusing on affective disorientation.
 Through experimenting with space, time and relationships to the audience, she questions what at all is recognized as a human body.